 Yes!
-A State of Wisconsin ID card is one of eight types of Photo ID that can be used to vote in Wisconsin.
+A State of Wisconsin ID card can be used to vote in Wisconsin.
 Please note, that it must be a State of Wisconsin ID Card.
 ID cards from other states may not be used for voting in Wisconsin.

 WHAT IS A STATE OF WISCONSIN ID CARD?